airtrik/python/README.md

 # Airtrik python

-Airtrik is an IoT Cloud platform for managing the communication between IoT devices and software platforms.
+Airtrik is an IoT Cloud platform for managing communication between IoT devices and software platforms.
-This is python sdk that can be used for communicating to both IoT device running python as programming language like Raspberry Pi and software platform running python.
-This library can also be used for making realtime data pipeline for applying machine learningon the IoT devices.
+This is python sdk that can be used for communicating to both IoT device running python as a programming language like Raspberry Pi and software platform running python.
+This library can also be used for making realtime data pipeline for applying machine learning on the IoT devices.

 ## Summary